aditi-malav/Gradeops/README.md

 Answer sheets are processed concurrently using `ThreadPoolExecutor`.

-This allows multiple scripts to be graded simultaneously and significantly reduces total processing time for large classes.
+This significantly reduces grading time for large classes.

 ---

-## ⚡ Optimization Summary
+## Optimization Summary

 | Optimization | Benefit |
 |------------|---------|